moneyforward/insdog/src/site/markdown/6-ExamplesAndTutorials/Execution.md

 ```

 You can use it to query tests, which match given tags.
-With this feature, you can run tests only desired one.
+With this feature, you can run desired tests only.
 This is useful, when you are doing debugging/refactoring the SUT.

-To define and attach tag to test classes, check [ProgrammingModel](ProgrammingModel.md).
+Check the `run` subcommand, either.

 **Run tests matching tags:**

 ```text
 java -jar target/autotest-caweb.jar -q 'tag:%bank' run
 ```

+To define and attach tags to test classes, check [ProgrammingModel](ProgrammingModel.md).

 **List tests:**